-This guide explains the bare minimum steps required to get a basic headless project up and running using the Wix CLI for Headless.
-As part of this setup, you'll get an integrated frontend site and private app.
-For more information, see About the Wix CLI for Headless.
+This guide explains the minimum steps required to get a headless project up and running using the Wix CLI.
+As part of this setup, you'll get a frontend site and private app integrated with a headless project.
+Every CLI command used in this guide is documented in the Wix CLI Command Reference.

 Run the following command to create a new headless project: